trothr/xmitmsgx/Members.md

 # MSGSTRUCT Members

-The central function in the library is `msgmake()` and the anchor for its operation is MSTSTRUCT.
+The central function in the library is `msgmake()` and the anchor for its operation is MSGSTRUCT.

 ## Required Supplied by Caller